-Charles Petersen is a Ph.D. candidate in American studies at Harvard University.
-He received a B.A. in English from Carleton College in 2005, and his M.A. in history from Harvard University.
-Before coming to Harvard, he worked as a journalist and critic, writing for the New York Times, the Nation, and the New York Review of Books.
+Charles Petersen is a Ph.D. candidate in American Studies at Harvard University.
+As a 2019-20 National Fellow, Charles’ dream mentor was Elizabeth Blackmar, professor of history at Columbia University.
+In August 2020, Charles defended his dissertation titled, “Meritocracy in America, 1930-2000,” the first history of meritocracy as an idea and a practice in the United States, following which he will begin a postdoctoral fellowship in history as a Klarman Fellow in the Society of Fellows at Cornell University.
+He also works as a journalist and critic, writing for the New York Times, the Nation, and the New York Review of Books.
 Petersen has been an editor at n+1 magazine since 2007.

 Meritocracy in America, 1930-2000